These Regulations on Degrees enter into force on 1 January 2017.

 Individual non-degree courses and coursework completed under the auspices of the Open University are entered into the University’s student register.

-Together with the schools, the University’s Study Services – a unit operating under University Services – coordinates the application periods, entrance examination schedules and application information, as well as processes information on the applicants.
+Together with the faculties, the University’s Study Services – a unit operating under University Services – coordinates the application periods, entrance examination schedules and application information, as well as processes information on the applicants.

 According to section 37 of the Universities Act, eligibility for studies leading to a lower and/or higher university degree requires the following: